agentsoz/ees/scenarios/mount-alexander-shire/castlemaine-region-archetypes/README.md

 --- | --- |
 Blue | People at home |
 Purple | People at Invac/Evac place |
-Green | People at Dependents place |
+White | People at Dependents place |